barbarer/py4e-int/_sources/strings/MixedupCode_orig.rst

 .. activecode::  str-mixed-animal-ac

-    Finish the code below to print "My sheepdog looks like a Muppet" using the variable animal.
+    Finish the code below to print "My sheepdog looks like a Muppet" using the variable animal in the variable "comparison".
+    For example, if the animal is sheepdog, comparison should be "My sheepdog looks like a Muppet".
     ~~~~
     animal =
     comparison =